bahrus/wc-info-cw/README.md

 Generates Reference documentation for a web component library based on the custom element manifest.

-{Note}: Use Bash to install wrangler
+[Note]: Use Bash to install wrangler

 ## Usage: